DUPLICATE MEDICINE DETECTION

 Scenario 1: The weekly pharmacy run

-Sarah manages the medicine cabinet for a family with three children.
-On Friday she picks up a new bottle of children’s ibuprofen syrup — the same product already in the cabinet, but from a new batch with a later expiry date.
-She scans the bottle.
-The app detects a duplicate and asks: restock or add new?
+Anna manages the medicine cabinet for a family with three children.
+On Friday she buys a new pack of Nurofen for children — the same syrup that is already in the cabinet, but with a new expiry date.
+She scans the pack.
+The app detects a duplicate and asks: update the existing stock or add it as new?

-Sarah checks the dates: the old bottle expires in March, the new one in November.
-She chooses “Add as new entry” — she wants to know which bottle runs out first so she can use it as a priority.
-Two entries, two different expiry dates, no confusion.
+Anna checks the expiry dates: the old syrup expires in March, the new one in November.
+She chooses “Add as new entry” — she wants to know which bottle expires first so she can use it first.
+Two entries, two different expiry dates, no clutter.

 Scenario 2: Two people buying the same thing

-Mark leaves for the pharmacy on Wednesday and buys ibuprofen 400 mg.
-He does not check the app first.
-That same day, his partner returns from a different pharmacy — with the same medicine.
+Piotr goes to the pharmacy on Wednesday and buys ibuprofen 400 mg.
+He does not check the app before buying it.
+The same day, Karolina returns from another pharmacy — with the same medicine.
 They both scan their purchases.

-His partner scans first.
-Mark scans a moment later — the app immediately detects a duplicate.
-Instead of two entries of ten tablets each, Mark chooses “Restock” — and they have one entry with 20 tablets, everything in one place.
+Karolina scans first.
+Piotr scans a moment later — the app immediately detects a duplicate.
+Instead of two entries with 10 tablets each, Piotr chooses “Update existing stock” — and they have one entry with 20 tablets, everything in one place.

 Scenario 3: Getting a chaotic cabinet under control

-James has been putting off scanning his medicine cabinet for months.
-He finally sets aside a Saturday morning — scanning packages one by one.
-On the fourth medicine, the app detects a duplicate: two packs of the same painkiller, bought months apart.
+Marek has been putting off scanning his medicine cabinet for months.
+He decides to do it over the weekend and scans every pack one by one.
+On the fourth medicine, the app detects a duplicate: two packs of painkillers bought at different times.
 Both have the same EAN code.
-James chooses “Restock” — they merge into one entry with the combined quantity.
+Marek chooses “Update existing stock” — combining them into one entry with the total quantity.

-In an hour, a cabinet with 35 entries (12 of which are duplicates) becomes 23 clean, unique records.
+Within an hour, a cabinet with 35 items (12 of which are duplicates) becomes 23 clear, unique entries.

 Duplicate Detection and Other mojApteczka Features

-Duplicate detection does not operate in isolation — it is part of a broader ecosystem of features that work together.
+Duplicate detection does not operate in isolation — it is part of an ecosystem of features that together create coherent home medicine cabinet management.

 Connection with medicine grouping

 Medicine grouping lets you assign entries to specific people or cabinets.
-Duplicate detection works within the current cabinet — if the same medicine appears in both your “Bathroom” cabinet and your “Travel kit” cabinet, the app does not flag it as a duplicate, because those are two separate usage contexts.
+Duplicate detection works within the current cabinet — if the same medicine appears in the “Bathroom” cabinet and in the “Travel bag” cabinet, the app does not treat it as a duplicate because these are two different usage contexts.

 Connection with low stock alerts

-When you choose to restock an existing entry, low stock alerts automatically reflect the new total.
+When you choose to update the stock of an existing entry, low stock alerts automatically take the new total into account.
 If you previously had 3 tablets and added 10, the app removes the low stock alert — because you now have 13.

-If the app detects that the medicine you are scanning contains the same active ingredient as an existing entry but under a different brand name, the system may suggest linking it to the existing entry or show medicine substitutes — because it is the same therapy, different manufacturer.
+If the app detects that you are scanning a medicine with the same active ingredient as an existing entry but under a different brand name, the system may suggest linking it to the existing entry or show medicine alternatives — because it is the same therapy, just from a different manufacturer.

 Connection with the shared cabinet

-When a cabinet is shared among several family members, duplicate detection works across all users together.
-Regardless of who scans a new medicine, the app checks the full shared inventory and flags any match.
+When a cabinet is shared with several family members, duplicate detection works for all users together.
+Regardless of who scans a new medicine, the app checks the whole shared inventory and reports any detected match.

-Duplicate detection is not just an organisational feature — it translates directly into savings.
-Every merge instead of a duplicate entry is potentially a package you will not buy unnecessarily.
+Duplicate detection is not just an organisational feature — it means real savings.
+Every duplicate entry that is not created can mean a pack of ibuprofen, syrup or vitamins that you will not buy a second time.

 Availability and Roadmap

-Duplicate detection is currently available on Android only in the mojApteczka app.
-The feature is tied to the camera scanning engine, which is why it runs on mobile devices with a camera.
+Duplicate detection is currently available only in the Android app for mojApteczka.
+It is connected to the camera scanning engine, which is why it works on mobile devices with a camera.

 Planned expansion: